gulshan-archive/gulshan-archive/README.md

 - 👋 Hi, I’m @Gulshan Yadav
-- 👀 I’m interested in acquring and sharing knowledge and skills and use it to make life easy
+- 👀 I’m interested in acquring and sharing knowledge and skills.
-- 🌱 I’m currently learning Data Engineering, Machine Learning, Artificial Intelligence and more than a decade experience in Embedded System Firmware development & IOT
+- 🌱 I’m currently becoming an expert in Data Engineering, Machine Learning, Artificial Intelligence and more than a decade experience in Embedded System Firmware development & IOT
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on Linkedin: https://www.linkedin.com/in/gulshanyadav/
 <!---